Athletic Administration/Sport Management Masters Program

 Admission to the program is competitive.
 Only the top 20 students meeting these standards will be admitted to the fall semester class.

-Dr. Patrick Walsh is the director of the Indiana University Sport Management Master's Program.
+Dr. Antonio Williams is the director of the Indiana University Sport Management Master's Program.

 For information about admissions and application materials for the Master’s Program, please send an email to email@example.com.